truenas/documentation/content/SCALE/SCALETutorials/Apps/UsingCustomApp.md

 By default, containers use the DNS settings from the host system.
 You can change the DNS policy and define separate nameservers and search domains.
-See the Docker [DNS services documentation](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/) for more details.
+See the Kubernetes [DNS services documentation](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/) for more details.

 ### Defining Port Forwarding List
 Choose the protocol and enter port numbers for both the container and node.